 What I described above is the discrete-time formulation: pick a grid of $N$ noise levels, define adjacent pairs on that grid, and run the curriculum on $N$.
 The grid is a crutch.
 It exists because we cannot directly enforce the consistency condition over a continuum, only at sampled pairs of points.
 The whole curriculum on $N$ is just managing the bias-variance tradeoff that the grid introduces.

 The continuous-time formulation removes the grid entirely.
-Differentiating the consistency condition $f(z_t, t) = f(z_{t-\Delta}, t-\Delta)$ as $\Delta \to 0$ gives a PDE-style identity: $\partial_t f + v(z_t, t) \cdot \partial_z f = 0$ along the PF-ODE.
-The training loss enforces this identity at sampled $(z_t, t)$ pairs, no adjacent point needed, no grid to schedule. sCT and sCD [9] use this formulation and produce sharper results than the discrete-time version, because the bias from finite $\Delta$ is gone.
-The cost is a Jacobian-vector product (JVP) through the network to compute $\partial_z f \cdot v$, a single forward pass with forward-mode autodiff.
-Keep this trick in mind: MeanFlow, which we will get to later, uses essentially the same machinery for a different purpose.
+Differentiating the consistency condition $f(z_t, t) = f(z_{t-\Delta}, t-\Delta)$ as $\Delta \to 0$ gives a PDE-style identity: $\partial_t f + v(z_t, t) \cdot \partial_z f = 0$ along the PF-ODE.4 The training loss enforces this identity at sampled $(z_t, t)$ pairs, no adjacent point needed, no grid to schedule. sCT and sCD (the simplified continuous-time variants of CT and CD) [9] use this formulation and produce sharper results than the discrete-time version, because the bias from finite $\Delta$ is gone.
+The cost is a Jacobian-vector product (JVP) through the network to compute $\partial_z f \cdot v$.
+A JVP is the Jacobian times a vector, but you never have to materialise the full Jacobian: forward-mode autodiff computes it in a single modified forward pass at roughly the same cost as a normal one.5 MeanFlow uses the same JVP machinery later for a different purpose.

 The training target is always behavioural: it constrains what the network outputs at adjacent pairs of points, not what the underlying field should be.
 There is no ground truth for $f(z_t, t)$ that exists independently of the network.
 The optimal function is defined only implicitly, via the consistency condition and boundary condition, and can only be learned by having the network agree with itself across adjacent pairs.
 This is inherently noisy and sensitive to hyperparameters.

 The deeper limitation: consistency models are stuck.
 They can only jump to one destination, the endpoint $x_0$.
 The function signature is $f(z_t, t) = x_0$; you tell it where you are and what time it is, and it predicts the endpoint.
 You cannot ask it to jump to an intermediate point.
 Multi-step generation therefore requires running the network multiple times and renoising between each evaluation, a clunky workaround that does not actually use the trajectory structure.
-The natural next question: what if the jump function could land anywhere, not just $x_0$?
+But what if the jump function could land anywhere, not just $x_0$?

 Consistency trajectory models: any-to-any jumps